hoodnoah/lotos/README.md

 Worksheet files are unbroken sequences of variable length, known as Records.

-Each record is a 4-byte header, followed by the record body; the header defines the record *type* and *length*.
+Each record is a 4-byte header, followed by the record body; the header defines the record _type_ and _length_.

+The records are little-endian, e.g. '02 00'` is '2'.

 | Byte Number(s) | Byte Description            |
 | -------------- | --------------------------- |